 - Clean it out: Anyone with toddlers knows how easy it is for a vehicle to develop a fruit fly problem right quick.
 Take the necessary precautions to make sure you don’t leave any sort of food or drinks in the vehicle that could harvest those pesky little buggers while you’re away.
 And, as long as you’re using that vacuum at the car wash, get the exterior a shiny, clean look as well.

 Safety and security are of utmost importance to most long-term parking options these days.
 But that doesn’t mean it’s recommended to leave any prized possessions in your vehicle for any length of time, even if it’s only a couple of days.
 Having valuables in sight while you’re away can be a mighty big temptation for thieves in addition to anything linked to your identity.
 As a best practice, take your car insurance information and vehicle registration with you to prevent identity theft.

 3. Find the right place to leave your car

 Flying out of Baltimore?
 Then there’s one more step we suggest: reserve your short- or long-term parking space with us today.

-Econopark Express offers FREE shuttle service to and from the airport, BWI rental car facility, BWI Amtrak station and Baltimore Cruise Terminal.
+Econopark Express offers FREE shuttle service to and from the airport, BWI rental car facility, and BWI Amtrak station.
 Parking and shuttle service includes pick up at your vehicle, help with luggage and complimentary bottled water for the short shuttle ride.